ppuliu/GloRE/README.md

 ## Global Relation Embedding for Relation Extraction (GloRE)
 GloRE is a relation embedding model that can be used to augment existing relation extraction models and significantly improve their performance.
-Most remarkably, for the top 1,000 relational facts discovered by the best existing model, the precision can be improved from 83.9% to 89.3%.
+Most remarkably, for the top 1,000 relational facts discovered by the best existing model (PCNN+ATT), the precision can be improved from 83.9% to 89.3%.

 ## Prerequisite
 * Python 2.7